Knowledge base

 - Log in to your server's Jelastic Dashboard.

-- Once the extension is added and the username and password of your Swift device on Swiss Backup are entered, modify the configuration as desired.
+- Once the extension is added and the username and password of your Swift device on Swiss Backup are provided, modify the configuration as desired.

-The backup schedule is defined by a cron job and backups are performed using the restic tool.
+The backup schedule is set by a cron job, and backups are performed using the restic tool.

 - The line containing